MileHacker Logo

 Prevention Strategies are

 Traveler's diarrhea is common.
 Drink bottled or purified water, avoid ice from tap water.
 Eat fully cooked food and avoid raw vegetables and fruits that haven't been peeled unless washed with safe water.
 A mosquito-borne tropical disease and Japanese encephalitis are present in Hubei.
-Use insect repellent, put on long-sleeved tops and pants.
+Use insect repellent, put on long-sleeved shirts and pants.

 Air purity can be an issue, especially in winter.
 Monitor local reports; consider wearing an N95 mask.
 Heat-related illnesses (heatstroke, dehydration) in summer can be avoided by staying hydrated, seeking shade, and wearing light clothing.